 Brussels would be only the third European airport to get such a facility, so let’s see what ends up happening here…

-What do you make of the prospect of a US Pre-Clearance facility at Brussels Airport?
+What do you make of a US Pre-Clearance facility at Brussels Airport?